Searching for dark photons in $J/\psi$ decays: Abstract

 \section{Abstract}

-A dark photon is an Abelian gauge boson from a new $U(1)_D$ gauge symmetry, coupled to the Standard Model via kinetic mixing, with $\varepsilon$ inducing an effective coupling to the electromagnetic current and $g_\chi$ to a stable dark matter particle $\chi$.
+A dark photon is an Abelian gauge boson from a new $U(1)_D$ gauge symmetry, coupled to the Standard Model via kinetic mixing, with $\epsilon$ inducing an effective coupling to the electromagnetic current and $g_\chi$ to a stable dark matter particle $\chi$.
 We study $J/\psi$ two-body and four-body decays via a light-mass dark photon ($m_U < 3.0$ GeV) in the framework of non-relativistic QCD (NRQCD), considering both visible and invisible decays of the dark photon into SM fermions or dark sector particles.
-Numerical results for the decay ratios $\Gamma/\Gamma_{J/\psi}$ and expected event numbers at BESIII are presented, along with the significance $S/\sqrt{B}$ and $p_T$ distributions where applicable.
-Our results show that, for $m_U < 2m_\chi$, the two-body final state decay channels of the $J/\psi$ mediated by a dark photon have event yields $0\sim 37$ with significances of $10^{-5}\sim10^{-6}$, while the four-body final state channel yields about $94\sim172$ events in the very low mass region $m_U < 0.2\ \text{GeV}$.
-For $m_U \ge 2m_\chi$, the invisible two-body final state decay channel yields $0\sim12$ events with better significance $10^{-1}\sim10^{-3}$, and the invisible four-body final state decay channel yields $0\sim129$ events, whereas visible decays are all severely suppressed.
+We investigate the detection sensitivity to the dark photon mass $m_U$ and kinetic mixing parameter $\epsilon$ at both the BESIII and STCF experiments.